01 of 10

-A combo of low, free-standing dressers, a hanging rod and a shelf up top on a blank wall will give you the storage you need.
+A combo of low, free-standing dressers, a hanging rod, and a shelf up top on an empty wall will give you the storage you need.
 Since the dresser is low, it allows for enough hanging space for dresses, slacks, and even long coats.Continue to 3 of 10 below.

 03 of 10

 If you install hanging rods on your wall but don't necessarily want to see your clothing all the time, a sleek curtain can hide your clothing storage.
 But don't just use any old curtain for this––pick something you love and that goes with the decor in your room.Continue to 4 of 10 below.